Spring is just around the corner, and if you’re like most homeowners, landscaping to increase your home’s curb appeal probably tops your to-do list.

 Stone pathways are another great cheap landscaping idea to add personality and pizzazz to your landscaping on a budget – and they’re surprisingly easy (and inexpensive) to install.

-Pathways are a great way to add interest to your landscaping and also make it easier for you (and guests!) to get around.
+Pathways are a great way to add interest to your landscaping and also make it easier for you (and guests!) to get around – especially if you have an outdoor livingroom.
 They’re especially useful if your yard is on a slope, as they help guide water away from the house instead of allowing it to pool up.